Robert Carnegie, 13th Earl of Northesk

 Robert Andrew Carnegie, 13th Earl of Northesk (24 June 1926 – 26 January 1994), was a British landowner, farmer and hereditary peer.

+Early life and education

-He was the son of John Carnegie, 12th Earl of Northesk, and Dorothy May Campion.
+Northesk was the son of John Carnegie, 12th Earl of Northesk and Dorothy May Campion.
+He was educated at Pangbourne Nautical College and Tabor Academy, Massachusetts.
+He inherited the earldom upon the death of his father in 1975.

+Later life

-Carnegie was educated at Pangbourne Nautical College and Tabor Academy, Massachusetts.
-He served in the Royal Navy 1942–1945.
+Northesk served in the Royal Navy from 1942 to 1945.
 He was an amateur racing driver (racing as "Robin Carnegie") and raced at Le Mans and in the Mille Miglia.
 In the 1970s he moved to the Isle of Man where he bred Charolais cattle and exported them throughout the world.

+Marriage and children

-On 20 July 1949, he married Jean Margaret MacRae, daughter of Captain John Duncan George MacRae and Lady Phyllis Hervey, daughter of the 4th Marquess of Bristol.
+On 20 July 1949, Northesk married Jean Margaret MacRae, daughter of Captain John Duncan George MacRae and Lady Phyllis Hervey, daughter of Frederick Hervey, 4th Marquess of Bristol.
 They had four children: